Joan of England, Queen of Sicily: Third Crusade

 Finally, her brother King Richard I of England arrived in Italy in 1190, on the way to the Holy Land.
 He demanded her return, along with every penny of her dowry.
 When Tancred balked at these demands, Richard seized a monastery and the castle of La Bagnara.
 He decided to spend the winter in Italy and attacked and subdued the city of Messina, Sicily.
 Finally, Tancred agreed to the terms and sent Joan's dowry.
 In March 1191 Eleanor of Aquitaine arrived in Messina with Richard's bride, Berengaria of Navarre.

 Eleanor returned to England, leaving Berengaria in Joan's care.
 Richard decided to postpone his wedding, put his sister and bride on a ship, and set sail.
 Two days later the fleet was hit by a fierce storm, destroying several ships and blowing Joan and Berengaria's ship off course.
 Richard landed safely in Crete, but they were stranded near Cyprus.
 The self-appointed despot of Cyprus, Isaac Comnenus was about to capture them when Richard's fleet suddenly appeared.
 The princesses were saved, but the despot made off with Richard's treasure.
 Richard pursued and captured Isaac, threw him into a dungeon, married Berengaria on 12 May 1191 at Limasol, Cyprus and then sent Joan and Berengaria on to Acre.

 Joan was Richard's favourite sister, but he was not above using her as a bargaining chip in his political schemes.
 He even suggested marrying her to Saladin's brother, Al-Adil, and making them joint rulers of Jerusalem.
-Although Al-Adil and Saladin both expressed agreement with the arrangement, the plan failed when the high-ranking priests opposed the wedding and threatened Richard that he would be excommunicated from the Christian Church.
+Although Al-Adil and Saladin both expressed agreement with the arrangement, the plan failed when the high-ranking priests opposed the wedding and threatened Richard that he would be excommunicated from the Catholic Church.
 King Philip II of France also expressed some interest in marrying her, but this scheme, too, failed (possibly on grounds of affinity, since Philip's father Louis VII had formerly been married to her mother).